March 2016 Update016 updatexxxxxx

 At the luxury end of the business, on the other hand, buyers crave poetry that tells them how rare the wine is, how exceptional its qualities, and how no effort was spared in its making.
 In a recent issue of Gourmet Traveller Wine, Andrew Caillard’s piece Wine Speak struck a chord.
 Caillard talks about ‘a language that is developing to satisfy the expectations of luxury wine buyers and wine aficionados.
 We live in an age of beautifully packaged wines with superbly exaggerated stories and prices.’

 The Luxury end of the Business

 The sting is in the tail, as usual: ‘Yet so often these bottles are no better than a wine without a history or fancy tale.’
 That is the message we’ve been pushing at BWU$20 since our inception.
-That’s the reason $20 wines regularly beat much more fancied labels at serious wine shows and wine comps, but that’s missing the point Andrew makes: the luxury goods market works by a different set of rules, which are all to do with building a strong brand on a pedestal of exclusivity.
+That’s the reason $20 wines regularly beat much more fancied labels at serious wine shows and wine comps, but that’s missing the point Andrew makes: the luxury goods market works by a different set of rules, which are all to do with building a formidable brand on a pedestal of exclusivity.